40 Important Basic Linux Commands For Beginners With Examples

 $ sudo useradd -u UID -g GID GECOS Home Folder Shell UID : Unique ID ----All users must have unique ID.
 GID : Group ID ----All users must have unique group ID.
 GECOS: About user details like Name or Reference Number if any Home Folder : home folder for user where he lands into the system.
 Shell : What shell user have by default bash shell for user.

-userdel command in Linux
+userdel command in linux

 $ sudo userdel <username>

-usermod command in Linux
+usermod command in linux

 usermod command in Linux is another user management command which is used for changing or modifying user configuration.
 Even though there are many modifications for the user that can be done by usermod.
-Just have a man page to refer to all the modifications you can make using usermod command in Linux.
+Just have a man page to refer to all the modifications you can make using the usermod command in Linux.

 For example you can unlock user account using $ sudo usermod -U <user id>

-passwd command in Linux
+passwd command in linux

 As the name suggests passwd command in Linux is used to set the password for the user, unlocking the user account, reset the password for the user, setting a non-expiring password, and many more.